What It Does, What It Doesn’t

 The same is true in the final category, Radionuclides, where carbon is ineffective and reverse osmosis (RO) and ion exchange are definitely the treatments of choice.

 If you are considering a home water filtration system, here are some things to keep in mind:

 Chlorine was not considered in the discussion above because EPA does not consider it a water contaminant.
 Although this is patently absurd, it is also politically expedient and not likely to change soon.
 (Keep in mind that all EPA maximum contaminant allowables are politically negotiated figures that do not necessarily have any basis in reality.
 They represent a compromise between the ideal and what can practically be done by water treatment plants.)
 Chlorine removal is what carbon is best at, and nothing else equals carbon’s ability to remove chlorine.

-Contaminants that people most frequently want removed that are not readily removed by carbon filtration are fluoride, nitrates, and sodium.
-Reverse osmosis and distillation remove all three, so either combined with a high quality carbon filter provides complete treatment.
+Contaminants that people most frequently want to be removed that are not readily removed by carbon filtration are fluoride, nitrates, and sodium.
+Reverse osmosis and distillation remove all three, so either combined with a high-quality carbon filter provides the complete treatment.
 All three can also be removed by selective, non-carbon filters designed for the purpose.
 For example, you can obtain a double filter with one fluoride and one carbon cartridge if fluoride removal is desired.

 All carbon filters are not created equal.
 Some perform much better than others, and some are designed for selected special purposes.

 Filter carbon is a manufactured product.
 Though it is sometimes erroneously called charcoal, it is actually a carbon material that has been treated by steam and high temperature in the absence of oxygen.